The Late Late Show (Irish talk show): Tubridy's final show

+2023–present: Patrick Kielty

+In May 2023, after much speculation, Patrick Kielty was confirmed as Tubridy's replacement, becoming the show's fourth permanent presenter.

+On 17 August 2023, it was announced that the running time for each episode of The Late Late Show would be reduced from approximately two hours to 90 minutes, although each episode would still be split into four parts, with three commercial breaks.
+The Toy Show, however, retained the two-hour slot.
+The number of episodes per season was also reduced from approximately 36 to 30.

+Kielty's first show as host aired on Friday 15 September 2023.

 Hosts

-The Late Late Show has had three regular hosts: Gay Byrne, Pat Kenny and Ryan Tubridy.
+The Late Late Show has had four regular hosts: Gay Byrne, Pat Kenny, Ryan Tubridy and Patrick Kielty.
 Frank Hall deputised for Byrne for one season in the 1960s.

-There have been other (rare) occasions on which another presenter has hosted the show.
+There have been other rare occasions on which another presenter has hosted the show.
 In 1972, Byrne became unexpectedly and seriously ill.
 Frequent panellist Ted Bonner presented in his absence.
 After 500 episodes of the programme in 1979, This Is Your Life host Eamonn Andrews appeared to Byrne's surprise (he had been expecting American star Dana Andrews).
-Andrews took over and quizzed Byrne on his 17 years with the programme.
+Andrews took over and quizzed Byrne on his seventeen years with the programme.
 On another occasion, radio broadcaster and former newsreader Andy O'Mahony replaced Byrne for an interview with journalist Deirdre Purcell, who had ghostwritten Byrne's autobiography.

 After Kenny's mother suddenly died in October 2008, Gerry Ryan was announced as guest presenter for that week's show with less than 48 hours' notice.
 Kenny announced his decision to quit live on air in March 2009.
 On 11 May that year, RTÉ announced Ryan Tubridy as Kenny's successor.
 Kenny in turn replaced Tubridy on 1 February 2013 for one night only, due to the death of Tubridy's father.

 A woman has only presented the Late Late Show on three occasions.
 On 15 November 1980, towards the end of one show about feminism, Gay Byrne ushered a young Marian Finucane into his seat to present part of an episode.
-In March and April 2020, Miriam O'Callaghan stood in for Ryan Tubridy on two consecutive weeks when Tubridy was quarantined with (initially) suspected symptoms of COVID-19 and later tested COVID-19 positive.
+In March and April 2020, Miriam O'Callaghan stood in for Ryan Tubridy on two consecutive weeks when Tubridy was quarantined with suspected symptoms of COVID-19 and later tested COVID-19 positive.